chronaeon/ether-modules/README.md

 The three main directories high-level, mid-level, and low-level.
 Low-level contains the most basic Ethereum concepts that easily translate into regular language.
 Mid-level contains core Ethereum concepts that outline the whole of its operation.
 High-level  contains concepts that have a broad range of applications and use cases and are not specific just to Ethereum.

-Several but not all of the various resources cited can be found in the references/ directory.
+Several but not all of the various resources cited can be found in the references directory.

+Support the Author: ETH: 0xb7F7511e3f69cdD40963ba6cfb996E9c0a3F8b05
+		    BTC: 17aBhPVeTk3o5zKY9kJsBYNpDdCx8YxFkM